johnguzmare/datasciencecoursera/ReproducibleResearch/Week1/Project/PeerAssessment.md

 The total number of observations containing missing values in steps variable is **`2304`**

+#### Devise a strategy for filling in all of the missing values in the dataset.

 The strategy for filling in all of the missing values in the dataset is replacing NA values with the mean of 5-minute time interval and create a new dataset `activity_fill_na` that is equal to the original dataset `activitySet_df` but with the missing data filled in.

+#### Create a new dataset that is equal to the original dataset but with the missing data filled in

 ```r